adolgert/test-scientific-code/design/goals.md

 Literature on testability points out that there are many influences on whether code can be tested.

+* Clarity of requirements
+* Implementation choices in th ecode.
+* Testing capabilities built into the language.
+* The test suite.
-* Unit testing framework
+* Unit testing framework and test support environment.
-* Language features
-* ...there are six of these, in my notes.
+* The software process.

 # User-level features